crispinalan/tikicalendar/README.md

 ## License

-GNU General Public Licence, Version 3.

-## License Note

 The Gtk4.0 GUI toolkit is licensed using LGPLv2.1.
-Consequently, Tiki Calendar has been licensed using the GNU  General Public License.
+Consequently, Tiki Calendar has been licensed using the GNU  General Public License version 2.

 ## Acknowledgements